6 ways to minister to students and families in the college search

 There is no shortage of guidebooks and websites offering advice to these students and families.
 But, how can you minister to them in the midst of this momentous and complicated decision?

-Ministering to the Student: Know Who You Are
+Ministering to the student

 1. Talk with the student about her vocational goals.
 What does she love to do?
 What needs in the world does she care most about?
 What special gifts does she have?
 Mark 8:36 reminds us that career choices are about more than just money: "What good would it do to get everything you want and lose you, the real you?"
 The more she has clarity on who she is, the more she can wisely use available resources (guidebooks, admission counselors, career services offices, etc.) to begin to chart a faithful and fulfilling career path.
 Use GBHEM's Find Your UM School database to help her explore the majors offered at each UM school she is considering.

 3. Talk with the student about how she will finance this all-important investment.
 Encourage her to get an estimate of her anticipated monthly payment and to share this information with her family before making any final decisions.
 While a responsible loan can be a necessary and important investment in her future, most students will benefit from discussing with their families how much to borrow and for what purposes.
-Be sure she knows about the special scholarships available to United Methodist college students as well as GBHEM's new Borrow Smart program.
+Be sure she knows about the special scholarships available to United Methodist college students as well as GBHEM's loan program.

 4. Encourage students and families to discuss why they do or don't like certain colleges.
 To be most helpful, move beyond answers like "because it's where I went to college" or "I just like it here," and instead tell each other why that matters to you.